mattja/sdeint/README.rst

 TODO
 ----
-- Write tests (using systems that can be solved exactly)
+- Write proper tests (using systems that can be solved exactly)

 - Add more recent strong stochastic Runge-Kutta algorithms.
   Perhaps starting with Rößler (2010) or Burrage and Burrage (1996)